peerigon/legacy-loader/README.md

 };
 ```

-just run `npm i legacy-loader --save` and configure your `webpack.config.js` like this
+Now just run `npm i legacy-loader --save` and configure your `webpack.config.js` like this

 ```javascript
 module.exports = {